felixlu/awesome-stars/README.md

 - [nextify-limited/saasfly](https://github.com/nextify-limited/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an open-source AI + no-code platform for building business systems fast.
 Instead of generating everything from scratch, AI works on top of production-proven infrastructure and a WYSIWYG no
 - [solidSpoon/DashPlayer](https://github.com/solidSpoon/DashPlayer) - 为英语学习者量身打造的视频播放器，助你通过观看视频、沉浸真实语境，轻松提升英语水平。#美剧 #播放器 #听力
-- [Lynavo/lynavo-drive](https://github.com/Lynavo/lynavo-drive) - An open-source alternative to iCloud and Google Photos
+- [Lynavo/lynavo-drive](https://github.com/Lynavo/lynavo-drive) - LynavoDrive (Lynavo Drive) by Lynavo - an open-source alternative to iCloud and Google Photos for private photo backup and computer file access.
 - [churichard/notabase](https://github.com/churichard/notabase) - A second brain for your knowledge, thoughts, and ideas.
 - [msgbyte/tianji](https://github.com/msgbyte/tianji) - Tianji: Insight into everything, Website Analytics + Uptime Monitor + Server Status. not only another GA alternatives
 - [standardnotes/server](https://github.com/standardnotes/server) - Server ecosystem for Standard Notes; fully self-hostable.